haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

    **_WARNING !
 DATA CHARGES MAY APPLY_**

-   Currently this looks to be around 3mb/hour of usage.
+   Currently estimates look to be around 1mb/hour of ride time.

 </br></br>